Finding the Best Places to Retire Since 2006!

 Retire in Winter Springs, Florida?

-Family friendly with good schools, Winter Springs is somewhat spread out and does not have a cohesive feeling.
+Winter Springs is somewhat spread out and does not have a cohesive feeling.
 It does, though, have an attractive, modern town center and pretty lake views.
 The city has nine or more developed parks, including a dog park, with more planned.
 There is also a senior center.
 Residents enjoy a Saturday farmers' market, several better shopping centers and a number of community events, including the Spring Family Festival, the Festival of the Arts and the Hometown Harvest.
-The city has blossomed by 50% within the last decade or two, and many homes are new Mediterraneans, Spanish Colonials and brick ranch ramblers.
+The city has blossomed by 5% within the last decade, and many homes are Mediterraneans, Spanish Colonials and brick ranch ramblers.
 Tuscawilla is a country club community with beautiful homes and plenty of golf.

 Population: 36,000 (city proper)